autotestmadness/HybridFramework/readme.txt

 Functionality in Hybrid Framework:

-THIS LINE IS IN MASTER BRANCH AND IS FOR NO FAST FORWARD
+THIS LINE IS IN NEWFRAMEWORK BRANCH TO TEST FAST FORWARD THIS LINE IS IN MASTER BRANCH AND IS FOR NO FAST FORWARD

 Maven project.
 We will not download individual jars as we did earlier, rather we will add dependencies in our pom.xml file.